mhBrice/thermophilization/ms/revision/ms_revised.md

 Only a few species contributed substantially to community thermophilization (Fig. 6).
 Gains of *Acer rubrum* and *Acer saccharum*, as well as losses of *Abies balsamea* and *Picea mariana*, contributed strongly to the thermophilization of all bioclimatic domains.
 In addition to the change of these four species, the losses of *Betula papyrifera* and *Picea glauca* also played a key role in the thermophilization of ecotonal forests in the balsam fir-yellow birch domain.
 Moreover, temperate species such as *Fagus grandifolia*, *Quercus rubra* and *Fraxinus americana* contributed mostly to the thermophilization of southern domains (Fig. 6) where their abundance has increased (Fig. S4).
-In contrast, the surge in CTI north of the 49°N (spruce-moss) in highly disturbed forests (Fig.
-5) was likely due to the replacement of boreal species by pioneer species (Fig.
-S6), such as *Betula papyrifera* and *Salix spp.* (Fig. 6).
+In contrast, the surge in CTI north of the 49°N (spruce-moss) in highly disturbed forests (Fig. 5) was likely due to the replacement of boreal species by pioneer species (Fig. S6), such as *Betula papyrifera* and *Salix spp.* (Fig. 6).

 # Discussion

-\textcolor{blue}{Taken together, our results suggest that disturbances strongly modify tree community responses to climate change, revealing potential synergies that are yet to be investigated.} Local and short-term influences of disturbances mask long-term and lagging climate-induced changes in communities.
+**Taken together, our results suggest that disturbances accelerate tree community responses to climate change, revealing potential synergies that are yet to be investigated.** Local and short-term influences of disturbances mask long-term and lagging climate-induced changes in communities.
 Yet, we revealed a generalized thermophilization of forests throughout the temperate-boreal ecotone of Québec, driven by a concurrent gain of temperate